cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   CometBFT gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
 Then, it calls `PrepareProposal` with the newly created proposal, called *raw proposal*.
-The Application can make changes to the raw proposal, such as modifying the set of transactions or the order in which they appear, and returns the
-  (potentially) modified proposal, called *prepared proposal* in the `PrepareProposalResponse`.
+The Application can make changes to the raw proposal, such as reordering, adding and removing transactions, before returning the (potentially) modified proposal, called *prepared proposal* in the `PrepareProposalResponse`.
   The logic modifying the raw proposal MAY be non-deterministic.